 - Wear a stylish and spooky brooch or pendant.

 - Paint your nails with little ghosts and goblins.

 - Download some fun Halloween music and put the ghosts and goblins at work in a groovy mood.
-Some good Halloween music to play at work includes: Michael Jackson's Thriller, Monster Mash, or The Time Warp from The Rocky Horror Picture Show.
+Good Halloween songs to play at work include Michael Jackson's "Thriller," "Monster Mash," and "The Time Warp" from The Rocky Horror Picture Show.

 If you work with someone who has a deathly fear of spiders, clowns, or snakes, don't be a jerk and show up to work in a Halloween costume that will cause a panic attack.
 Some people do have very real phobias that they can't contain.
 Be considerate of other people's feelings and don't play on their fears at Halloween.
 Celebrating the spooky season at work should be fun and light-hearted.
 Don't let your costume become the cause of a heart attack!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.